Charles Nouhan – Chairman, and Representative to the United Nations in New York

 He has taught about the UN for four decades, worked with the UN Commission for Sustainable Development for 15 years, worked as an NGO liaison officer at the UN HQ, worked for the Norwegian Foreign Office as a diplomat at embassies in Botswana and Uganda, and for 15 years was the director of a Norwegian aid-NGO with projects in Africa, Asia, and Latin America.

-He has extensive stakeholder experience through 40 years of work in all continents, speaks several languages, is a seasoned university lecturer, and has guest-lectured all over the world on UN issues.
+He has extensive stakeholder experience through 50 years of work on all continents, speaks several languages, is a seasoned university lecturer, and has guest-lectured all over the world on UN issues.
 Jan-Gustav has also evaluated projects and organizations in Africa, Asia, and Latin America, advised governments, chaired UN meetings, facilitated UN processes, and translated and authored books and numerous articles on governance, the environment, and sustainable development.

 In 2018, he was appointed by the German Government to be on a peer group assessing their national Sustainability Strategy.
-Chaired by former prime minister of New Zealand and UNDP Executive Director Helen Clark, the final report was handed to the German Chancellor, Angela Merkel.
+Chaired by the former prime minister of New Zealand and UNDP Executive Director Helen Clark, the final report was handed to the German Chancellor, Angela Merkel.

-For decades, Jan-Gustav has delivered projects for the United Nations Environment Programme on stakeholder engagement issues and had assignments for UNDESA, one which had him coordinating civil society input for the entire Rio+20 process, the open working group for the Sustainable Development Goals, and the High-level Political Forum on Sustainable Development.
+For decades, Jan-Gustav has delivered projects for the United Nations Environment Programme on stakeholder engagement issues and had assignments for UNDESA, one of which had him coordinating civil society input for the entire Rio+20 process, the open working group for the Sustainable Development Goals, and the High-level Political Forum on Sustainable Development.

 Jan-Gustav has worked with Stakeholder Forum for more than 20 years and now advises the private sector, NGOs, and municipalities on implementing the 2030 Agenda and the SDGs.
 An independent researcher on the environment, governance, and sustainability issues, he is a keen traveler – he once crossed the Kalahari Desert in a Land Rover, and when not traveling he works out of his home outside Oslo, Norway.